AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 ![](Figures/hpc_Mo_Yr_Mean_Summary_Figure.png)

 This gives a good idea of the average Watts/Minute electricity usage.
-One thing that is immediately apparent is that the majority of electricity used is not reported by the sub-metered sections but is miscellaneous, i.e. the GAP_SubMet_Diff_Mean, usage reported.
+One thing that is immediately apparent is that the majority of electricity used is not reported by the sub-metered sections but is miscellaneous that is the difference between GAP and total sub-metered usage, i.e. GAP_SubMet_Diff_Mean.
 This means based off of the current data reported it would be difficult to make any solid case for the cost benefit in installing sub-metering in a apartment building.

-Now we have grouped by months chronologically, we will also group by the months taking the mean over all the years.
-As before we need to first build the summary.
+Now that we have grouped the usage by months chronologically, we will investigate grouping usage for each month taking the mean over all the years.
+As before we need to first build the data summary.

 ```r